 In ethics statement in the manuscript and in the online submission form, please confirm that only publicly available data have been used in your study, and that no users' personal information have been accessed or collected.

-Response: all the data used by this paper, except for the raw hourly transit demand data, are publicly accessible and there is no users’ personal information accessed or collected for this paper.
-The hourly transit demand data is a third-party data that we requested from the Transit app; because we cannot legally distribute them, we stick to the third-party data sharing protocol of PLOS ONE described here: https://journals.plos.org/plosone/s/data-availability#loc-acceptable-data-access-restrictions.
-We describe the method to request and access the data in a document in the Kaggle data repository (/data/hourly_ridership/readme.md) and the data availability statement: we requested the hourly ridership by submitting the Transit COVID-19 data request form (https://docs.google.com/forms/d/e/1FAIpQLSf2s1qO1_xNJbxbDwopODgdgl1kR1BBho61AEiC4Yo1e5u6hg/viewform).
-Other researchers should fill in the form and submit the application to the Transit app.
-We also confirmed this in the online submission form.
+Response: We modified the Ethics Statement as follows:

+[Ethics statement]: The data in this study are, with one exception, public data.
+There is one proprietary dataset available by request to the third party.
+None of the data collected or accessed in this study in this study contain individual personal information.

 We note that you have stated that you will provide repository information for your data at acceptance.
 Should your manuscript be accepted for publication, we will hold it until you provide the relevant accession numbers or DOIs necessary to access your data.
 If you wish to make changes to your Data Availability statement, please describe these changes in your cover letter and we will update your Data Availability statement to reflect the information you provide.

-Response: We shared the necessary data at: https://www.kaggle.com/liuluyu/covid19-transit-demand-impact: 1) all open raw data that can be distributed, 2) the instructions to get access to the third-party raw data that we cannot distribute and upload in the repository, 3) all values behind the means, standard deviations and other measures reported, the values used to build graphs, 4) the points extracted from images for analyses, and 5) the codes to replicate the results.
-Please also find this statement in the cover letter.
+Response: We created an archive with a DOI for our open data, and methods.
+We also include the procedure for requesting the proprietary data.
+We modified our Data Availability Statement as follows:

+[Data availability]: The daily transit demand data, COVID19 confirmed case data, census demographic data, Google search trend data, values behind the reported average and graphs, and code are available at http://dx.doi.org/10.34740/kaggle/ds/687971.
+The hourly transit demand data is proprietary.
+The archive includes instructions for requesting these data from the third party.

 Thank you for stating the following in the Financial Disclosure section: